 Governor’s Office

-Kimberly Plummer, Director or EL, ELD, and Spanish, Benchmark Education
+Kimberly Plummer, Director of EL, ELD, and Spanish, Benchmark Education

 Kimberly Plummer taught both elementary and secondary school students in the San Diego Unified School District for 17 years.
 During that time, she served on several site and district committees most notably the Curriculum Innovation Committee and the Teacher Development Team for State Standards in History- Social Science.
 As a Master Teacher and district Mentor Teacher she sharpened her leadership skills by coaching and mentoring student teachers, especially those from under-represented and marginalized groups, and offering professional to new and veteran teachers to support teacher retention.